jgraley/cotest/coroutines/docs/getting-started.md

 ## Multiple launches

-An important feature of Cotest is the ability to launch the core-under-test more than once.
+An important feature of Cotest is the ability to launch the code-under-test more than once.
 These will not run concurrently.
 Instead, due to the coroutine model, each launch will proceed to the next logical break-point when the test case allows it to.
 Break points are:
  - Mock calls
- - Completion
+ - Completion of the launch

 #### Multi-launch example